SaitoTech/saito-lite-rust/mods/quake3/web/README.txt

  - webGL buffers re-enabled so that canvas supports screenshots
  - event listeners on the keyboard so that other UI components get tweets and chat

+CSS:
+ - CSS loading needs to happen in the order provided in the index.html FILE, so only the Saito CSS files are in /css subdir